-In the following, I have collected some hints concerning the equipment and tips & tricks that have proven to be good on our African safaris so far.
+In the following, I have collected some hints concerning the equipment and tips & tricks that have proven to be good on our African safaris in Kenya an Tanzania so far.

 For the entry to Kenya as well as to Tanzania you need a visum and a passport that is valid for at least 6 months and contains at least three free pages.
-Until now, visa could be applied for when entering the country, but this is probably no longer possible.
+In the past, visa could be applied for when entering the country, but this is probably no longer possible.

 In principle, visa can also be applied for at the embassies of the countries concerned before the trip.
 Visa are valid in both countries for 90 days from the date of issue.
 Since the details can change, it is essential to check the current regulations.
 Applying for visas at the embassies is a very cumbersome and time-consuming process.
 In addition, personal documents (e.g. the passport) must be mailed for this purpose, which is not to everyone’s liking.